 Jenny and John explained that the moment the opened the door, they were hit with the “stench of death,” as they described it.
 Inside the small studio apartment, they discovered the remains of their son on the floor next to his bed.
 In addition to confirming the cause of death, the coroner estimated that Bryant had died about 10 days before his remains were discovered by his parents.

-The couple hired my team and I to cleanup the aftermath of their son’s death and restore the apartment to a livable condition.
+The couple hired my team and me to clean up the aftermath of their son’s death and restore the apartment to a livable condition.
 Because of the gruesome nature of human decomposition, this type of remediation is challenging.

 One of the interesting things my team and I discovered at the property is that despite the young man’s drug issues, he maintained his apartment in a pristine condition.
 It was neat and tidy, which was not something we expected.